benashford/rust-lazysort/README.md

 use lazysort::Sorted;

 use lazysort::SortedBy;

+use lazysort::SortedPartial;
 ```

 The `Sorted` trait adds a method `sorted` to all `Iterator<T: Ord>` which returns an iterator over the same data in default order.

 The `SortedBy` trait adds a method `sorted_by` to all `Iterator<T>` which returns an iterator over the same data ordered according to the provided closure of type `|T, T| -> Ordering`

+The `SortedPartial` trait adds a method `sorted_partial` to all `Iterator<T: PartialOrd>` which returns an iterator over the same data in the default order.
+The method takes a parameter `first` which decides whether non-comparable values should be first or last in the results.

 For example: